 Chrome sync saves your users' bookmarks, history, passwords, and other settings securely to their organization managed Google Accounts and enables your users to access these settings from Chrome on any device.
-As an admin, you can control who uses Chrome sync from their organization managed account by turning it on/off.
-In the Admin console, go to Additional Google services > Google Chrome Sync.
+For Google Workspace for EDU domains, Chrome sync is a Core Service.
+As an admin, you can control who uses Chrome sync from their organization managed account by turning it on/off or let users decide if they want to use sync.
 When Chrome sync is turned on, users can see and update synced info on any device, like bookmarks, history, passwords, and other settings.